 All Health Information Management (HIM) professional classes are taught primarily during the day and at the Cocoa Campus.
 Please be sure to check the current college schedule for specific days and times.
 General Education courses (those courses without an HIM prefix) are offered at varied times (days, nights and weekends) at most campus locations.
 Several courses are taught online.
-The program is available on a full- or part-time basis.
+The program is available on a full-time basis only.

 Please read the information below to find out more on how our program can help you

 meet your academic and career goals.
 We're here to help you succeed.

 Coder/Biller Program Description

 Quality information is critical to quality care by physicians, nurses, and other health professionals.
 Health Information Management professionals (medical coder/billers) perform data collection and analysis, as well as coding of medical diagnoses and procedures, while protecting patient privacy and confidentiality.

 Health Information Management is at the hub of the healthcare system.
 If a career combining medicine and information technology appeals to you, our program is proven training ground for success.

 Insurance processing and coding functions are performed by specialists employed in health care settings.
 Health Insurance (or Health Information) specialists assign and report ICD, CPT and HCPCS codes on insurance claims for diagnoses and procedures/services provided to patients in a variety of health care environments.
 This coding and billing program offers individuals the opportunity to pursue business-related career that is an essential part of the health care industry.

 Students enrolled in this program must complete 34 credits and earn grades of "C" or higher in all courses.
 The program can be completed on a full-time basis during three semesters of study.
 Upon successful completion of the program, graduates are eligible to write the following certification examinations.